EGA-archive/LocalEGA/deployments/kube/README.md

 * See minikube services: `minikube service list`
 * Delete services: `kubectl delete -f ./keys`
 * Working with [volumes in Minio](https://vmware.github.io/vsphere-storage-for-kubernetes/documentation/minio.html)

+### Deployment the OpenShift Way

+The files provided in the `yml` directory can be reused for deployment to OpenShift with some changes:
+- Minio requires `10Gi` volume to start properly in Openshift, although in minikube it it seems to do by with just 0.5Gi.
+- By default, OpenShift Origin runs containers using an arbitrarily assigned user ID as per [OpenShift Guidelines](https://docs.openshift.org/latest/creating_images/guidelines.html#openshift-specific-guidelines), thus using `gosu` command for changing user is not allowed.
+The command for keyserver would look like `["ega-keyserver","--keys","/etc/ega/keys.ini"]` instead of `["gosu","lega","ega-keyserver","--keys","/etc/ega/keys.ini"]`.

+Postgres DB requires a different container therefore we provided a different YML configuration file for it in the `os/postgres` directory.